WICG/webpackage/README.md

 Link: </index.html>; rel=describedby
 Link: <cid:d479c10b-58cc-4243-97a5-0e02b2c3f47a>; rel=index; offset=12014/2048

---j38n02qryf9n0eqny8cq0
+89
 Content-Location: /index.html
 Content-Type: text/html

 <body>
   Hello World!
 </body>
---j38n02qryf9n0eqny8cq0
+186
 Content-Location: cid:d479c10b-58cc-4243-97a5-0e02b2c3f47a
 Content-Type: application/index

 /index.html sha384-WeF0h3dEjGnea4ANejO7+5/xtGPkQ1TDVTvNucZm+pASWjx5+QOXvfX2oT3oKGhP 153 215
---j38n02qryf9n0eqny8cq0
+... chunked encoding length of headers + certificate ...
 Content-Location: cid:f47ac10b-58cc-4372-a567-0e02b2c3d479
 Content-Type: application/pkcs7-mime

-... certificate (or a chain) in any of the --j38n02qryf9n0eqny8cq0--
+... certificate (or a chain) in any of the
 ```

 The process of validation:

 1. Validate the signature provided by Package-Signature header, using provided public key cert and content of application/index part of the package.
 2. That establishes authenticity and integrity of the Content Index that contains hashes of all the parts int he package.
-2. When a part is loaded, compute its hash and compare it with the hash in the Content Index.
+2. When a part is loaded, compute the hash of the combined headers and body excluding chunked encoding lengths.
+Compare the computed hash with the hash in the Content Index.
 If they match, the part is deemed validated.

 ### Use Case: Signed package, 2 origins